wesleyhales/wesleyhales.com/blog/2013-10-26-Jank-Busting-Apples-Home-Page.md

 layout: blog
 title: Jank Busting Apple's Home Page
 tags: [jank]
-preview: In this article, I review how easy it is to bust jank on Apple.com.
+preview: In this article I review how easy it is to bust jank on Apple.com's home page.
 previewimage: /images/icons/apple.logo.PNG
 ---
 <br/>